Holistic and Natural Treatment for Neurodermatitis

 - Absorbs quickly without residue

-Aloe vera gel contains over 75 bioactive compounds, including polysaccharides, which have been proven to have anti-inflammatory and wound-healing effects.
-Based on our testing, it provides rapid relief, especially during acute attacks.
+Aloe Vera gel contains over 75 bioactive compounds, including polysaccharides, which have been shown to have anti-inflammatory and wound-healing effects.
+Based on our testing, rapid relief is particularly noticeable during acute flare-ups.

 Colloidal oatmeal (Avena sativa) is recognized by the FDA as a skin protectant.
-It contains avenanthramides, compounds with potent anti-inflammatory and itch-relieving effects.
+It contains avenanthramides – compounds with strong anti-inflammatory and anti-itch effects.

-- Place 1 cup of finely ground oatmeal into a cotton cloth
+- Place 1 cup of finely ground oatmeal in a cotton cloth

-- Bathe for 15-20 minutes, gently stroke the skin with the oat bag
+- Bathe for 15-20 minutes, gently rubbing the oatmeal bag over the skin

-- After bathing, pat gently, do not rub
+- After the bath, only pat dry, do not rub

 - Immediately apply a moisturizing cream

-You might be wondering why tea, of all things, is supposed to help with skin problems.
-Research shows that both chamomile and black tea have potent anti-inflammatory properties.
+You might be wondering why tea, of all things, should help with skin problems.
+Research shows that both chamomile and black tea possess potent anti-inflammatory properties.

 Chamomile vs. Black Tea:

-- Chamomile: Soothing, anti-inflammatory, ideal for irritated skin
+- Chamomile: Calming, anti-inflammatory, ideal for irritated skin

 In our experience, it's becoming increasingly clear: skin health begins in the gut.
-A disturbed intestinal flora can exacerbate inflammatory processes and unbalance the immune system.
+A disturbed gut flora can intensify inflammatory processes and unbalance the immune system.

 - Lactobacillus rhamnosus reduces eczema severity by up to 50%